Orbital dynamics and precession in magnetized Kerr spacetime: Fundamental Frequencies and Orbital Precession

 \section{Fundamental Frequencies and Orbital Precession}

 The motion of a test particle is characterized by three fundamental frequencies, which play a central role in various astrophysical scenarios such as accretion disk dynamics and QPOs.
 These include the Keplerian frequency $\Omega_\phi$, the vertical epicyclic frequency $\Omega_\theta$, and the radial epicyclic frequency $\Omega_r$.
 While the Keplerian frequency governs the azimuthal motion, the epicyclic frequencies arise from small oscillations about a stable circular orbit and are intimately connected to precession effects.
 The latter two frequencies are related to the precession of the orbit and orbital plane.
 The periastron precession frequency $\Omega_\text{per}$ describes the precession of the orbit, whereas the nodal plane precession frequency $\Omega_\text{nod}$ corresponds to the precession of the orbital plane itself.
 In this section, we derive expressions for these fundamental frequencies and determine the ISCO radius in the MKBH spacetime.
+In what follows, the orbital and epicyclic frequencies are defined with respect to the coordinate time $t$ associated with the stationary Killing vector $\partial_t$, corresponding to a distant Killing-time normalization.
+This provides a consistent global reference for defining frequencies even in the absence of asymptotic flatness.